Soldering freedom and BMS-like transformations

 \section{Brief review of Israel junction condition}

-In this section we start by briefly reviewing all the essential features of Israel junction \cite{Barrabes,Barrabes1,Poisson} conditions.
-Most commonly, in general relativity, the problem is to find the surface dynamics of a thin shell, where the surface is embedded in a spacetime ($\mathcal{M}$) of the form $\mathcal{M}=\mathcal{M}_{+}\cup \mathcal{M}_{-}.$ $\mathcal{M}_{-}$ and $\mathcal{M}_{+}$ denote respectively the manifolds inside and outside of the shell together with the corresponding intrinsic metrics $g^{-}_{\mu\nu}(x_{-}^{\mu})$ and $g^{+}_{\mu\nu}(x_{+}^{\mu}).$ Both the manifolds have boundaries, with $\mathcal{M}_{+}$ and $\mathcal{M}_-$ are defined to the future and past of null hypersurfaces $\Sigma_+$ and $\Sigma_-$ respectively.
-Now let us suppose we can define a set of intrinsic coordinates $\zeta^{a}$ on the surface of the shell $\Sigma$ , across which the two manifolds will be joined.
+Soldering of two spacetimes across a null hypersurface is a well-studied problem and much of our discussions will closely follow the works by Israel, Poisson etc. \cite{DI,Barrabes,Barrabes1, Poisson}.
+In this section, we start by briefly reviewing all the essential features of Israel junction conditions.
+Most commonly, in general relativity, the problem is to find the surface dynamics of a thin shell, where the surface is embedded in a spacetime ($\mathcal{M}$) of the form $\mathcal{M}=\mathcal{M}_{+}\cup \mathcal{M}_{-}.$ $\mathcal{M}_{-}$ and $\mathcal{M}_{+}$ denote respectively the manifolds inside and outside of the shell together with the corresponding intrinsic metrics $g^{-}_{\mu\nu}(x_{-}^{\mu})$ and $g^{+}_{\mu\nu}(x_{+}^{\mu}).$ $x^{\mu}_{\pm}$ denote the coordinates of the manifolds $\mathcal{M}_{\pm}$.
+Both the manifolds have boundaries, with $\mathcal{M}_{+}$ and $\mathcal{M}_-$ are defined to the future and past of null hypersurfaces $\Sigma_+$ and $\Sigma_-$ respectively.
+Further we consider a common coordinate system $x^{\mu}$, installed across the common boundary $\Sigma$ of two manifolds $\mathcal{M}_{\pm}$.
+This coordinate system overlaps with the coordinates $x^{\mu}_{\pm}$ in some open neighbourhoods of $\mathcal{M}_{\pm}$ containing $\Sigma$.
+These constructions are required only for presentational convenience as the junction conditions can be cast independent of any coordinate system.
+Now suppose we define a set of intrinsic coordinates $\zeta^{a}$ on the surface of the shell $\Sigma$, across which the two manifolds will be joined.
+Also, $x^{\mu}|_{\Sigma}=\zeta^a$.
 Now we can project both $g^{+}_{\mu\nu}$ and $g^{-}_{\mu\nu}$ on the surface from both sides.
-Then the junction condition is, \be g_{ab}= g^{+}_{\mu\nu}e^{+\mu}_{a}e^{+\nu}_{b}|_{\Sigma_+}=g^{-}_{\mu\nu}e^{-\mu}_{a}e^{-\nu}_{b}|_{\Sigma_-}. \ee $e^{\pm \mu}_{a}=\frac{\partial x_{\pm \mu}}{\partial \zeta^a}$ are the tangent vectors to the surface.
+Then the junction condition ensures the continuity of the metric induced from both sides: \be g_{ab}= g^{+}_{\mu\nu}e^{+\mu}_{a}e^{+\nu}_{b}|_{\Sigma_+}=g^{-}_{\mu\nu}e^{-\mu}_{a}e^{-\nu}_{b}|_{\Sigma_-}. \ee Where, are the tangent vectors to the surface.
 We will use the Greek alphabets for the spacetime indices and Latin ones for the hypersurface indices.